sidney-eliot/3d-artists-handbook/content/Hair.md

 |**Depth**|Can be used for parallax displacement mapping to give the hair more depth, or just like AO add a tint for some general depth for better performance than AO but not looking as good.
 |**Flow**|2D vector maps similar to normal maps.
 However, unlike normal maps, the data is not representing a surface normal but instead a general flow from one direction to another.
 This can create many effects, but for hair it's used for anisotropy highlights.

->[!tip] Creating texture maps for hair cards YouTube videos
+>[!example] Creating texture maps for hair cards YouTube videos
 >
 >- [Creating maps](https://youtu.be/tiuNm7ZD9qw?list=PLveghVPT3X7Yh8DqV-OySOLxzwQC_fQAu&t=1015)
 >- [Creating maps Substance Painter](https://youtu.be/6xBMcnx2Kkk?list=PLveghVPT3X7Yh8DqV-OySOLxzwQC_fQAu&t=120)